-Being the world's biggest metropolis, it's easy to see why I could find so many things to do in Tokyo.
+Being the world's largest metropolis, it's easy to see why I could find so many things to do in Tokyo.
 The Japanese capital is one of the most interesting places, featuring vibrant districts, bizarre cafés, and wild establishments.
 Tokyo’s chill pill is within its temples, shrines and large green spaces.
 Spend a lifetime in Tokyo and you still won’t be able to discover it all.
-This is exactly why I’ve put together the ultimate list with the best 50 things to do during your travels to Tokyo.
+This is exactly why I’ve put together the ultimate list of the best 50 things to do during your travels to Tokyo.
 And you still need more things to do, you can totally find out how to spend 2 weeks in Japan.

 One of the best introductory things to do in Tokyo is to visit Sensō-ji, one of the most significant Buddhist temples in Japan.
 Especially busy during Sanja Matsuri in late spring, Sensō-ji attracts countless visitors throughout the year, all keen to get an introduction to Japan’s spiritual life.
 Sensō-ji offers free admission at all times and it’s always open.
 Click to check out the best tips for visiting Sensō-ji.

 Eat On Nakamise Street

 Dotted with almost 50 shops, this street leads right to the Sensō-ji Temple.
 An attraction on its own, this is the perfect place to get the taste of the Japanese street food culture.
 Nakamise Dori has been providing temple visitors with a variety of traditional snacks, dishes, and souvenirs for centuries.

 Meander Around Asakusa

 Although mainly associated with Sensō-ji, there is more to Asakusa than meets the eye.
 A walk through its narrow streets will reveal independent markets, shops, and boutiques selling clothes, souvenirs, pots and pans.
 Asakusa is a great place for shopping household items including bamboo and miso bowls, chopsticks, and norens.

 Enjoy The Yoyogi Park